cloudogu/gitops-playground/README.md

 ### Running on Windows or Mac

 * In general: We cannot use the `host` network, so it's easiest to access via [ingress controller](#deploy-ingress-controller) and [ingresses](#local-ingresses).
-* `--base-url=http://localhost --ingress-nginx` should work on both Windows and Mac.
+* `--base-url=http://localhost --ingress` should work on both Windows and Mac.
 * In case of problems resolving e.g. `jenkins.localhost`, you could try using `--base-url=http://local.gd` or similar, as described in [local ingresses](#local-ingresses).

 #### Mac and Windows WSL